C-Tran (Washington): 2010s to today

 The new Vancouver Mall Transit Center opened in 2017, replacing a previous transit center at the mall.

 After studies that had first taken place in 2008, plans were approved and finalized in 2012 for construction of a bus rapid transit line, eventually named The Vine (see section below).
 It opened for service in January 2017.
 In 2016–2017, C-Tran built a new transit center at Vancouver Mall, to replace an existing transit center on the mall's north side (opened in 1985) with a larger facility on the mall's south side.
 The new Vancouver Mall Transit Center opened in January 2017, on the same date that the Vine service began operating.

 In June 2017, C-Tran hired Shawn M. Donaghy as its next Chief Executive Officer, under a contract that was scheduled to last through June 2027.
 He replaced Jeff Hamm, who retired after more than 10 years as the agency's chief executive.
 The agency was named the North American Transit System of the Year in 2019 by the American Public Transportation Association.

 The agency moved its administrative headquarters in 2019 to a standalone building on NE 51st Circle in Vancouver.
 This building was formerly the offices of the supervisor of the Gifford Pinchot National Forest.

 In June 2020, the former Evergreen Transit Center was converted to a safe parking site for persons experiencing homelessness.

 In September 2022, C-Tran was again named the North American Transit System of the Year by the American Public Transportation Association.

 The Mill Plain Transit Center was opened on October 1, 2023, as the terminus of the Vine Red Line.

 In February 2024, the C-Tran Board of Directors appointed Leann M. Caver as the agency's sixth Chief Executive Officer starting March 1.
-Caver was previously the agency's Deputy Chief Executive Officer.
+Caver was previously the agency's Deputy Chief Executive Officer, and began as a bus driver.
 She replaces Shawn Donaghy, who moved on from the agency after nearly seven years as the agency's chief executive.